leapp-to/snactor/docs/GETTING_STARTED.md

   script-file: list_packages.sh
 ```

 We should list under *inputs* a name identifier and a type for each input data that our script will receive.
 Here we are defining a **filter** input of type **PackageFilter**.
 With snactor all data used as input or output for an actor is formatted as JSON and the used schema is defined, using JSL, by the provided type.
 That way we need to tell snactor how **PackageFilter** type looks like.
-We will save such definition in a Python file named **packagefilter.py** and save it under a directory named **schemas**.
-All these names are arbitrary and you can change them as you wish.
+We will save such definition in a Python file named **packagefilter.py**:

 ```py
 from jsl import Document